 Do your windows look foggy or fogged?
 Is there a collection of moisture or condensation between the panes?

-After washing and drying each window thoroughly, you can perform a simple visual inspection of each IGU.
-Do you see moisture or condensation between the panes of the sealed unit?
-It can manifest as a foggy patch or areas of water droplets.
+Whether your windows are double or triple-paned insulated glass units (IGU’s), you will first want to wash your windows both inside and outside.
+Not only is this an effective and easy way to test the functionality of your window seals, but it’s also a great way to perform regular window maintenance, such as occasionally cleaning your windows.
+After washing and thoroughly drying your windows, you can then perform a simple visual inspection of each IGU.
+Do you see any moisture or condensation between the panes of the sealed unit?
+Condensation will manifest as a foggy patch or as areas of water droplets.

-This is a sign of the mixture of outer and inner air within the sealed window producing condensation that clings to the glass panes – the window seal has failed.
-The resulting temperature variation within the sealed chamber can lead to moisture condensation.
-Although this test doesn’t provide information such as the extent of the failure, it is a reliable indicator that the basic function of insulation has been compromised to at least some degree.
+If your window is experiencing condensation after your visual inspection, this is a sign that a mixture of outer and inner air within the sealed window is producing condensation, resulting in window seal failure.
+While a visual inspection doesn’t provide information regarding the extent of the failure, it is a reliable indicator that the basic function of insulation has been compromised to some degree.

-You can readily detect a window seal failure on large windows if the window glass appears distorted or bowed.
-If you have windows with a larger area such as a large picture window, a failed seal can be indicated by the distortion of the glass when viewed through.
-This happens when the seal failure acts as a sort of one-way valve, releasing the protective gasses installed by the manufacturer for insulation effectiveness.
-The escape of the gasses, such as Krypton or Argon, leaves a vacuum within the interior of the two (or three) glass panes, but because of the exact nature of the seal perforation does not allow the voided chamber to be replaced with outside air.
-The result is reduced pressure between the glass panes which then pulls the glass inward resulting in the tell-tale peculiar visual deformation.
+Other indications of window seal failure include bowing or distortion of large windows.
+This occurs when the window seal failure acts as a one-way valve, releasing the window’s protective gas that is installed by the manufacturer for insulation effectiveness.
+The escape of the gasses, such as Krypton or Argon, creates a vacuum tight seal within the interior of the glass panes, but because of the exact nature of the seal, perforation does not allow the voided chamber to be replaced with outside air.
+The result is reduced pressure between the glass panes, which then pulls the glass inward, resulting in visual distortion.

-Fortunately, there is a cost effective alternative to full window replacement.
-The Insulated Glass Unit (IGU) itself can be replaced saving the window frame intact, thereby avoiding the hassles inherent in replacing the whole window, such as paint matching, and the inconvenience of construction, etc.
+If you are experiencing any of the signs above, fortunately, there is a cost-effective alternative to full window replacement.
+The Insulated Glass Unit (IGU) itself can be replaced while keeping the window frame intact, which helps avoiding the need to replace the entire among other repairs like paint matching or extra con

-Let the professionals at Goldfinch Brothers help!
-Fill out the convenient online form here on this page or call us at 425-258-4662!
+Let our team of professionals here at Goldfinch Brothers help!
+Fill out the convenient online form on the righthand side of this page or give us call at 425-258-4662.